nagaraj-devops/AV-D3-DevOps-Virtual-Machine/virtual-machine.md

       - Easier to use for testing and development.
       - Examples: VMware Workstation, Oracle VirtualBox, Parallels Desktop.

+Example
+- Imagine a physical server with:
+- 32 GB RAM, 16 CPUs, 1 TB storage.

+### A hypervisor can divide it into:
+1. VM1 → 8 GB RAM, 4 CPUs, Ubuntu.
+2. VM2 → 16 GB RAM, 6 CPUs, Windows Server.
+3. VM3 → 8 GB RAM, 6 CPUs, CentOS.

+* All running independently on the same hardware. *

 ## How to create VM?

 ## Real World example